Charlene999/CEN3031-Destiny-Finder/Sprint-3-Reflections/Sprint3.md

 - TestDeleteItem_403 - Tests to ensure that the delete item endpoint fails gracefully if the user identified by the token is not an admin.

+- **Added in Sprint 3** - TestUpdateItem_202 - Tests to ensure that an item can be updated as expected.

+- **Added in Sprint 3** - TestGetFilteredItems_200 - Tests to ensure that items can be filtered by ClassReq and/or LevelReq.

 ### Spell Tests
 - TestCreateSpell_201 - Tests to ensure that a spell can be created as expected.